 After achieving a high school diploma, you’ll need to apply for entry into an accredited radiologic technology program.
-You’ll need to earn an Associate’s or Bachelor’s degree to be eligible for the ARRT certification exam.
-Although certification is not required, employment increases with the licensure.
+You’ll need to earn an Associate’s degree to be eligible for the ARRT certification exam.
+Certification is required to work in the state.
 After you pass the ARRT exam, you’ll receive certification and be prepared to work in various locations.

-Becoming a radiologic technologist is challenging with courses spanning from anatomy to radiographic procedures.
+Becoming a Radiologic Technologist is challenging with courses spanning from Anatomy to various Radiographic procedures.
 However, Cambridge works with students to ensure success through many different programs and available assistance.

 How Much Does a Radiologic Technologist Make?

 According to PayScale, a Radiologic Technologist makes an average hourly salary between $20.09 and $35.56 according to PayScale 2023.